shaunsmith/accs-cache-client-api-examples/README.md

 Using A Cache
 -------------

 Caches support operations to get, put, replace, and remove items.
 Each of these operations is included in the example which provides a very simple User management REST service using the [Java Spark](http://sparkjava.com/) framework.
-At the backend of the example is the `UserService` that provides User create/update/delete operations which are implemented using the Application Cache Java client API.
+At the backend of the example is the `UserService` that provides User create/update/delete operations which are implemented using the Application Cache Java client library.
 For example, the code to put a User object into the `users` cache with its id as the key is:

 `users.put(user.getId(),user);`

 Removing an object from a cache can be as simple as calling `users.remove(id)` but because caches are not local the remove API provides performance optimization options.
 The JDK `java.util.Map` interface defines the return value of the `remove()` method as the object that was removed (if it exists).
 But when dealing with a cache you  may just want to remove the object and not pay the cost of transporting the removed object from the cache back to the client.
-For this reason, the Java client API `Cache.remove()` method let's you specify, amongst other things, whether you want the removed object returned or not.
+For this reason, the Java client library `Cache.remove()` method let's you specify, amongst other things, whether you want the removed object returned or not.
 By default the removed object is not transfered across the wire and the method returns null.
 In the example we do want the removed object so we use the `Return.OLD_VALUE` option.

 `User user = users.remove(id, Return.OLD_VALUE);`